Anne Allison: Work

 Allison's work investigates the intersection between the political economy and the imaginative dreamworld(s) of day-to-day Japanese life.
 Her first book, Nightwork: Sexuality, Pleasure, and Corporate Masculinity in a Tokyo Hostess Club (University of Chicago Press 1994), examines the Japanese corporate practice of entertaining white-collar, male workers in the sexualized atmosphere of hostess clubs.

 Her second book, Permitted and Prohibited Desires: Mothers, Comics, and Censorship in Japan (Westview-HarperCollins 1996, reissued by University of California Press 2000) studies the intersection of motherhood, productivity, and mass-produced fantasies in contemporary Japan through essays on lunch-boxes, comics, censorship, and stories of mother-son incest.

 Allison's third book, Millennial Monsters: Japanese Toys and the Global Imagination (California, 2006), analyzes the interplay of fantasy, capitalism, and cultural politics in the rise of "J-cool" (Japan's brand of "cool" youth goods) on the global marketplace.
 A Japanese edition of this book was published in 2010 by Shinchosha Press under the title Kiku to Pokémon: Guro-barusuru nihon no bunkaryōuku.

-Her fourth book focuses on how the Japanese experience insecurity in their daily and social lives is the subject of Precarious Japan.
+How the Japanese experience insecurity in their daily and social lives is the subject of her fourth book Precarious Japan.
 Tacking between the structural conditions of socioeconomic life and the ways people are making do, or not, Anne Allison chronicles the loss of home affecting many Japanese, not only in the literal sense but also in the figurative sense of not belonging.
 Until the collapse of Japan's economic bubble in 1991, lifelong employment and a secure income were within reach of most Japanese men, enabling them to maintain their families in a comfortable middle-class lifestyle.
 Now, as fewer and fewer people are able to find full-time work, hope turns to hopelessness and security gives way to a pervasive unease.
 Yet some Japanese are getting by, partly by reconceiving notions of home, family, and togetherness.